 NCR Silver’s online reviews are mostly positive with a lot of customers applauding the excellent 24/7 live customer support as ‘helpful’ and ‘innovative’.

 But many users do state that the pricing is too much for a small business.

 The platform is not scaleable either and its plans are very rigid and unaccommodating for business growth.

-Depending on what type of store you’re setting up, and whether that’s a retail business or a restaurant or bar, make sure you pick a POS software that is tailored to your businesses needs.
+Depending on what type of store you’re setting up, and whether that’s a retail business or a restaurant or bar, make sure you choose POS systems that match your business needs.

 Our top tip is to make sure you’re not paying for services you don’t require, as POS systems do not come cheap.

 Pick a scalable system that can meet the needs of your restaurant or online shop, and link that up to an ecommerce platform that will give you a wider online presence to amplify your shop and make more sales.

 Did this review of POS systems help you?
 If so please share it or recommend DigitalSuperMarket to others!